lydiahallie/javascript-questions/pt-BR/README_pt_BR.md

 <p>

 #### Resposta: B

-It's possible to combine objects using the spread operator .
-It lets you create copies of the key/value pairs of one object, and add them to another object.
-In this case, we create copies of the `user` object, and add them to the `admin` object.
-The `admin` object now contains the copied key/value pairs, which results in `{ admin: true, name: "Lydia", age: 21 }`.

 É possível combinar objetos usando o operador o spread operator `...`.
 Ele permite criar cópias dos pares de um objeto e adicioná-las a outro objeto.
 Nesse caso, criamos cópias do objeto `user` e as adicionamos ao objeto `admin`.
 O objeto `admin` agora contém os pares de chave/valor copiados, o que resulta em `{ admin: true, name: "Lydia", age: 21 }`.